jsalcedo1987/2sherpas-vscode/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+Use `Command + Space bar` and then type the code snippets.

 The available code snippets are:

 - !code - Generates a code highlight block.